0101011/0101011/README.md

 <br/>

 Hi, I'm a Technical Writer, Product Manager, and Blog Author.
-I occassionaly post here outside of my job.
+I occassionaly post projects and educational documentations outside of my job.
 Interests are deep learning and NLP mostly with occassional leaps and bounds into adjacent topics.

 ## 💼 Projects